"VINS BRÉBAN": THREE GENERATIONS OF FAMILY BUSINESS

 "Vins Bréban": Company values and its commitment to sustainable development

-With 27 direct and 10 indirect employees, the Bréban family has established a dynamic and efficient company core of committed business professionals.
+With 30 employees, the Bréban family has established a dynamic and efficient company core of committed business professionals.
 The family team possesses extensive knowledge of the vineyards of Provence, regional wine making techniques, and long-term reliable relationships with its partners and customers.
 The third generation Bréban family team is devoted to the same winemaking philosophy passed down from the time of Raymond Bréban.
 Each member of the team is expected to carry forward the commitment to authenticity and the ancestral knowledge of Provence wines.

 Environmental Commitment: Triman